guillaume-jones/INF8245E/Kaggle/README.md

 - Underfitting evidence : training accuracy is always equal to valid accuracy, and remains low
 - Use BayesianTuner if you have Float values, and RandomChoiceTuner for Choice values

 Architecture
+- [Review of CNN architectures for image classification](https://machinelearningmastery.com/review-of-architectural-innovations-for-convolutional-neural-networks-for-image-classification/)
 - Dropout layers are typically used with rate=0.5 after Dense layers and rate=0.1 after convolutional layers
-- RandomRotation does not seem to work very well, maybe because it creates 0-pixels
-- [Review of CNN architectures for image classification](https://machinelearningmastery.com/review-of-architectural-innovations-for-convolutional-neural-networks-for-image-classification/)
+- RandomZoom seems to break certain models (no learning at all)

 Learning Rate
 - [Learning rate blog post](https://www.jeremyjordan.me/nn-learning-rate/)
-- Restarting Adam with a lower rate can boost accuracy up to 5% with 5-10 epochs
+- Lowering the learning rate when valid accuracy stops increasing can give 2-5% more accuracy
 - Fine-tuning with 5-10 epochs of non-augmented data can boost accuracy 5-10%

 GoogLeNet